Juan de Canaveris: Early years

-He also served as a attorney of the Council of Santiago del Estero, on behalf of the elected aldermen of the City Council Juan Joseph de Erquicia and Juan Joseph de Iramain.
+He also served as an attorney of the Council of Santiago del Estero, on behalf of the elected aldermen of the City Council Juan Joseph de Erquicia and Juan Joseph de Iramain.
 He presented a writ in defense of aldermen to the Viceroy Antonio de Olaguer y Feliú, to avoid annulment the elections, held in that province on July 20, 1796.

 His most recognized work was as a representative of Victorián de Villava, the Protector Guardian of Natural resources and Indians in the village of San Pablo, Capinota Province, Bolivia.
 In his name he had obtained permission from the viceroyal authorities to build four windmills in a site known as "Cucumí".

 He also provided his services as a lawyer to Joseph de la Cruz, a soldier of the Regimiento Fijo de Buenos Aires, who served under Félix de Azara, and as the legal agent of the family of José de Zárate, a well-known Captain of the Cuerpo de Blandengues de Buenos Aires.

 He was involved in the establishment of the Hospital de Caridad, the first public hospital in Montevideo, Uruguay.
 In 1796 he was appointed as legal representative of Francisco Antonio Maciel to manage the approval, the Diocesan of Buenos Aires, for the construction of a public hospital in Montevideo.

-He maintained a solid social and economic position in the Provinces of the Río de la Plata, owned several homes, barracks, lands, jewelry, and servants.
+He maintained a solid social and economic position in the provinces of the Río de la Plata, owned several homes, barracks, lands, jewelry, and servants.
 Among the neighbors with whom he had commercial relations was María Cristina Ross, daughter of Guillermo Ross, born in the Scottish Highlands.

 In 1777 he sold a property located in the neighborhood of San Nicolás (Buenos Aires) to Ángel Castelli, a well-known doctor born in Greece.
 In 1791 he took charge of the legal affairs of the brothers Manuel and José Robredo, a Spanish naval officer who served as an expeditionary of Alejandro Malaspina.

 His legal affairs in the Río de la Plata were attended by distinguished members of the local aristocracy, including services provided by Martín Joseph de Segovia, a lawyer who was in charge of his personal assets in the territories of the Río de la Plata.
 His legal affairs before the Court of Madrid were entrusted to Justo José Cosio, in charge of the judicial proceedings of the Esparza Sánchez family.